 The M&IE per diem rate applies to business-related travel involving an overnight stay.
 The M&IE per diem rate includes an allowance for tips (meals, bellhops, chambermaids, etc.).
 Please click here to review domestic and foreign per diem rates.

-To request reimbursement for meal costs, receipts are required for all meals, regardless of amount.
+To request reimbursement for meal costs, receipts are required for all meals.
+Regardless of amount cannot exceed the daily per diem rate.
 Tips on meals are reimbursable under this option but cannot exceed 20% of the meal cost.

 - Meals for day trips